KansasCityWomeninTechnology/CodeOfConduct/index.md

 Harassment includes:
 --------------------
-- Offensive comments related to gender, gender identity and expression, sexual orientation, race, religion, physical appearance, body size, mental illness and/or disability
+- Offensive comments related to gender, gender identity and expression, sexual orientation, race, ethnicity, nationality, religion, physical appearance, age, body size, mental illness and/or disability
 - Threats of violence
 - Use of sexual language or imagery at any time
 - Harassing photography or recording